mikeizbicki/cmc-csci040/project_01/README.md

 To get this extra credit, you will have to:
 1. Add 3 doctests to the `compile_lines` function that contain markdown lists.
+   These should be "good" doctests that reasonably test that the list functionality works; feel free to chat 1-1 with me about this.
 1. Modify your code so that these doctests pass.